 Naturally-Sourced CBD: Where It Comes From & Why That’s a Good Thing

-Some independent studies have even found that naturally-sourced CBDcan cause appreciable improvement in symptoms related to the early stages of dementia, such as mood swings, aggravation and disruption of circadian rhythms.
-This is due in large part to the fact that natural CBD comes from two plants chock-full of health-positive compounds: cannabis and hemp.
+Some independent studies even claim that naturally-sourced CBD could cause appreciable improvement in symptoms related to the early stages of dementia, such as mood swings, aggravation and disruption of circadian rhythms.
+This is due in large part to the fact that natural CBD comes from two plants chock-full of compounds: cannabis and hemp.

 Medical cannabis is now legal in 33 states, and legal for recreational use by adults in 11 of them.
 The reason cannabis is still technically federally illegal is because of the psychoactivity of tetrahydrocannabinol, known popularly as THC.
 Known far and wide for its ability to produce a “high” during cannabis consumption, THC is considered an intoxicant that can affect one’s ability to focus, concentrate and even keep track of time.